 This function automatically calculates the volume in a round horizontal tank with flat ends.
-This function is only used when LoLRL is set to no.

 Set the display for the desired decimal point and engineering units before entering the round horizontal tank function.
-Select units, inches or cm for the tank dimension.
-Enter the diameter and the length in inches and the results are given in US gallons.
+Select units, inches or cm for the tank dimensions.
+Enter the diameter and the length in inches and the results are calculated automatically in US gallons.